Minology/WebDemo/README.md

 # WebDemo

 This repository is belong to minology.
-Under the collaboration of:
+Under the collaboration of: \n
-Duong Quoc Hung